For more than 2 yrs of experience people, this PERFORMANCE TUNING mandatory concept and they must have good knowledge on this.

 This transformation occupies less memory and processes

-It requires more memory and process many rows.
+It requires more memory and processes many rows.
 This transformation either blocks partially or fully.
 So these transformations can also be called as “partially blocking or full blocking transformations”.

 Eg: sort, aggregate, merge..etc.